Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/04-faceplate-all-together.md

 <AssemblyInstructionBlock title="Step 3: Securing the vial holder" images={["user-guide/hardware-assembly/vial_holder_on_fan.jpg","user-guide/hardware-assembly/cable_orientation.jpg","user-guide/hardware-assembly/screw_vial_holder_faceplate.jpg","user-guide/hardware-assembly/vial_holder_alignment.jpg"]}>

 1. Place the vial holder on top of the faceplate piece.
 The flat cable should follow the <Highlight color={colors.red}>arrow on the faceplate</Highlight>.
-2. Holding it together, finish screwing the bottom of the faceplate. **Do not overtighten**.
-	*	The Screws will enter the square nuts you placed into the vial holder.
+2. Holding it together, finish screwing the bottom of the faceplate.
+The Screws will enter the square nuts you placed into the vial holder. **Do not overtighten**.
+The screw heads should be flush with the faceplate.
+Check that the magnets can spin freely without rubbing against anything.

 </AssemblyInstructionBlock>